Etiene/luatakeme/README.md

 ```

 ##List of orphans
-Orphan packages are those with `INACTIVE` maintainers (abandoned) to be forked / moved ownership to / adopted / supportted by someone else.
+Orphan packages are those with `INACTIVE` maintainers (abandoned) to be forked / moved ownership to / adopted / supported by someone else.
 *

 ##List of siblings